Power corrupts absolute power corrupts absolutely

 It’s one of the reasons why many countries, such as the US, have presidential term limits.

-You see, the idiom power corrupts, absolute power corrupts absolutely means when a person has power, it corrupts them or rots them from the inside.
-Gradually their morals are weakened, and they concentrate on helping themselves instead of those they lead.
+You see, the idiom power corrupts, absolute power corrupts absolutely, means that when a person has power, it corrupts or rots them from the inside.

 Russia is a great example.